Kenneth Baldwin: Career

 Ken Baldwin was born on 26 November 1954 in Canberra, Australia.
 He completed a Bachelor of Science and a Master of Science at ANU, followed by a PhD at Imperial College London.

-Baldwin’s main contributions as a research scientist pertain to two related fields of physics: the use of laser techniques (in particular the generation of vacuum ultraviolet radiation <200 nm) for the precision measurement of atoms and molecules; and the use of laser cooling to trap and manipulate metastable helium atoms to study fundamental quantum physics and for precision measurement.
+Baldwin's main contributions as a research scientist pertain to two related fields of physics: the use of laser techniques (in particular the generation of vacuum ultraviolet radiation <200 nm) for the precision measurement of atoms and molecules; and the use of laser cooling to trap and manipulate metastable helium atoms to study fundamental quantum physics and for precision measurement.

 Baldwin has published over 100 refereed publications in experimental atomic, molecular and optical physics, as well as over 200 conference papers.

-In 2007, Professor Baldwin received the W.H.
+In 2007, Baldwin received the W.H.
 Beattie Steele Medal – the highest award of the Australian Optical Society.
 In 2010 he received the Barry Inglis Medal from the National Measurement Institute for "excellence in precision measurement."

-Professor Baldwin has played a leading role in optics in Australia, and from 1993 to 1994 he was president of the Australian Optical Society.
+Baldwin has played a leading role in optics in Australia, and from 1993 to 1994 he was president of the Australian Optical Society.

-Baldwin served on the Australian Academy of Science’s National Committee for Spectroscopy (1996–2005), and the National Committee for Physics (2000–03, 2014 - present).
+Baldwin served on the Australian Academy of Science's National Committee for Spectroscopy (1996–2005), and the National Committee for Physics (2000–03, 2014–present).